Insight

 • B2B expansion through wholesale-first marketplaces

-But tapping into these benefits isn’t just about setting up a storefront.
-It’s about handling the operational complexity that comes with niche platforms.
+But tapping into these benefits isn't just about setting up a storefront.
+It's about handling the operational complexity that comes with niche platforms.
+Understanding the real cost of channel expansion before you commit is critical.

 What Makes Niche Marketplaces Harder To Manage?